amazon-ion/ion-element-kotlin/README.md

 `ion-element` is an immutable in-memory representation of [Amazon Ion](http://amzn.github.io/ion-docs/) which has an API that is idiomatic to Kotlin and is also usable from Java.
-It is meant as an alternative to `IonValue` from [Ion-java](https://github.com/amzn/ion-java) but is not a complete implementation of Ion as it relies on `Ion-java`'s `IonReader` and `IonWriter` interfaces for reading and writing Ion data.
+It is meant as an alternative to `IonValue` from [ion-java](https://github.com/amzn/ion-java) but is not a complete implementation of Ion as it relies on `ion-java`'s `IonReader` and `IonWriter` interfaces for reading and writing Ion data.

 ## Status